/* Style Definitions */

 Day 2 afternoon:

-• Getting Ready for Services Oriented Architecture (SOA) - motivations, first principles, levels of integration
+• Services Oriented Architecture (SOA) - motivations, first principles,

 • Cloud Computing for Large IT Organizations - strategy, trade-offs, best practices, economics, tools and skills needed.